vert-x3/vertx-unit/README.md

 ## Todo

-- bug when throwing exception without a message
 - same name test replaces previous ?
 - json stream reporter
 - report option configuration (so it is possible to configure the reporting of a testsuite declaratively)